jet-ko/vehicle-detection-mini-hackathon/README.md

 ## Limitations

 Small or partly hidden vehicles may be missed.
-Similar body types, especially sedans and hatchbacks, can also be confused.
+The model may confuse similar body types, such as sedans and hatchbacks.
 Therefore, the sedan count is an estimate and may not be exact.

 ## AI assistance